Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/tools/converters.md

 ### **DateTimeCord**

-> **Description:** A useful website to generate date and time formatting Markdown for discord.
+> **Description:** A useful website to generate date and time formatting Markdown for Discord.
 Supports all the formatting options that Discord does, as well as shows a preview of how it would look in Discord.   <br/>
 **Link:** [DateTimeCord](https://datetimecord.rauf.wtf/)  <br/>
 **Credit:** @172557961133162496